-Accordingly, board size directly and positively affects performance at the 1% significance level ( $\beta = 0.150$ , $p < 0.01$ , $t = 2.810$ ), so hypothesis $H_1$ is accepted.
-Similar to previous studies such as Brennan, Pfeffer và Salancik, Dalton & cộng sự, Kumar và Singh, this result reaffirms the important role of the board of directors in monitoring and controlling managers to ensure that managers act in the best interests of all shareholders.
-Consistent with resource dependence theory, larger board size can improve the efficiency of the decision-making process due to the sharing of knowledge, skills, and experience.16,42,12,13 Therefore, the performance will be improved significantly.
+Accordingly, board size directly and positively affects performance at the 1% significance level ( $\beta = 0.150$ , $p < 0.01$ , $t = 2.810$ ) which may indicate the preference of listed companies in HOSE for large-sized boards that are proportional to performance.
+Thus, hypothesis $H_1$ is accepted.
+Similar to previous studies such as Brennan[2], Pfeffer and Salancik[17], Dalton et al[20], Kumar and Singh[6], this result reaffirms the role of the board of directors in monitoring and controlling managers to ensure that managers act in the interests of all shareholders.
+Consistent with resource dependence theory, larger board size can improve the efficiency of the decision-making process due to the sharing of knowledge, skills, and experience.21,45,17,18 Therefore, the performance will be improved significantly.

-Board size directly and positively affects social responsibility disclosure at 5% significance level ( $\beta = 0.185$ , $p < 0.05$ , $t = 2.466$ ), similar to Treepongkaruna & cộng sự, Beji & cộng sự, De Villiers & cộng sự, Endrikat & cộng sự.
+Board size directly and positively affects ESG disclosure at 5% significance level ( $\beta = 0.185$ , $p < 0.05$ , $t = 2.466$ ), similar to Treepongkaruna et al.[46], Beji et al.[47], De Villiers et al.[48], Endrikat et al.[49].
 According to resource dependence theory, firms will benefit from larger boards.
-As more directors, each of whom can provide ESG disclosure-related skills, knowledge, and experience, motivate firms to increase their levels of ESG disclosure.
+As more directors, each of whom can provide ESG disclosure-related skills, knowledge, and experience, motivate firms to improve their levels of ESG disclosure.
 According to stakeholder theory, a larger and more diverse board creates more opportunities to develop stakeholder connections by incorporating social, environmental, and governance goals beyond purely financial goals.

-ESG disclosure has a direct and positive impact on performance at the 1% significance level ( $\beta = 0.267$ , $p < 0.01$ , $t = 4.488$ ), similar to Loh & cộng sự, Maji và Lohia, Nguyen Thi Ngoc Bich & cộng sự.
+ESG disclosure has a direct and positive impact on performance at the 1% significance level ( $\beta = 0.267$ , $p < 0.01$ , $t = 4.488$ ), similar to Loh et al.[51], Maji and Lohia[52], Nguyen Thi Ngoc Bich et al.[53].
 From the perspective of stakeholder theory, ESG disclosure provides complete and clear information, reduces information asymmetry, and reduces agency costs leading to increased performance.

-Board size indirectly and positively affects performance through the mediator variable of CSR disclosure at the 5% significance level ( $\beta = 0.050$ , $p < 0.05$ , $t = 2.035$ ), thus, hypothesis $H_2$ is accepted.
+Board size indirectly and positively affects performance through the mediator variable of ESG disclosure at the 5% significance level ( $\beta = 0.050$ , $p < 0.05$ , $t = 2.035$ ), thus, hypothesis H2 is accepted.
 An effective board size will facilitate ESG disclosure to maintain and increase performance, ensuring that companies become more socially responsible.
 This suggests that stronger performance can be achieved through higher levels of ESG disclosure, with ESG acting as a mediator between board size and performance.
 This can be interpreted as companies with larger board sizes may lead to better ESG disclosure and monitoring practices to ensure that corporate promises to external stakeholders are fulfilled, supporting claims of corporate legitimacy and improving ESG disclosure.
 Improved levels of ESG disclosure will generate positive signals about corporate reputation, creating a trustworthy atmosphere for business development and thus improving performance.